 Theological exposition and fulfillment

 - Hebrews 4 clarifies the gospel by showing that the promise of rest remains and that entrance comes through faith, not mere exposure to the message.
-God's word exposes every heart, leaving sinners accountable before Him.
+God's word exposes every heart, leaving sinners accountable before him.
 Yet the gospel does not end with exposure.
 Jesus, the Son of God, is the great high priest who has gone through the heavens, sympathizes with weakness, remained sinless under temptation, and opens confident access to the throne of grace.
-In Him, guilty and weak people receive mercy and grace to help in time of need.
+In him, guilty and weak people receive mercy and grace to help in time of need.

 The church must understand that God's promised rest remains and is entered only by persevering faith under the searching word of God and through the priestly mercy of Christ.